wpmetabox/docsv2/docs/fields/oembed.md

 ## Filters

+To change the message for all oEmbed field when no embed is available, use this filters:

 ### `rwmb_oembed_not_available_string`

-To change the message for all oembed field when no embed is available:
+Follow this template:

 ```php
 add_filter( 'rwmb_oembed_not_available_string', function( $message ) {